alexanderjophus/formula1/README.md

 ## Notes

-This wass being actively developed on twitch (it may come back) :)
+This was being actively developed on twitch (it may come back) :)